[Updated June 2022]

 Professionals will seal up the problematic areas from the inside to prevent the growth of mold, mildew, or any other hazardous substances and bacteria that can affect your health.
 This can also help with a hydrostatic pressure issue.

 Exterior basement waterproofing is a great alternative to interior waterproofing.
-As implied, it involves digging out the soil around basement walls outside and applying a moisture barrier by installing a dimple board that prevents water from getting to your walls.
+As implied, it involves digging out the soil around the basement walls outside and applying a moisture barrier by installing a dimple board or a french drain, which prevents water from getting to your walls.

 This method involves excavation, so if you’re not a fan of dirt, you can’t DIY this project.
 Experts may step in to do it for you.